 - Mash the avocado with a fork.

-- Dice the tomato, onion, and cilantro, and add these to the mashed avocado.
+- Chop the tomato, onion, and cilantro, and add these to the mashed avocado.

 - Add the juice of the lime, and mix everything together.

-Tip: Spread the guacamole on a slice of toast in the morning for a delicious and filling breakfast.
+Spread the guacamole on a slice of toast for a delicious and filling breakfast.

 - 1 cup of rolled oats

-- ½ cup of peanut or almond butter
+- half a cup of peanut or almond butter

-- chocolate chips, raisins, nuts, or a mixture
+- one-third of a cup of chocolate chips, raisins, nuts, or a mixture of all three

 - Mix the oats, nut butter, honey, and flaxseed.